 Why fly a drone in Mexico?
 To get great aerial shots like these!

 General Rules for Flying a Drone in Mexico

 Based on our research and interpretation of the laws, here are the most important rules to know for flying a drone in Mexico.

 - All drones weighing over 250 grams (.55 pounds) must be registered with the DGCA.
+Registration requires an official ID proving Mexican citizenship, therefore prohibiting registration by foreign persons.
 Learn more about registering your drone in Mexico here.

 - Fly only in daylight.

 - Keep the drone within your visual line of sight and no farther than 1,500 feet away from the operator.

 - Do not fly higher than 400 feet above ground level.

 - Do no fly over people or animals.